Quddús: Death

 Quddús himself was escorted by the prince to Barfurúsh, where the local population was celebrating.
 The prince's plan was to take his prisoner to Tehran and give him to the Shah.
 However, the Saʼídu'l-ʻUlamá of Barfurúsh vowed to deny himself food and sleep until such a time as he could kill Quddús with his own hands.
 The prince arranged a meeting with Quddús and the ʻUlamá, and afterwards handed his prisoner over to them.
 On 16 May 1849 Quddús was handed over to an angry mob.
 Nabil records: "By the testimony of Baháʼu'lláh, that heroic youth, who was still on the threshold of his life, was subjected to such tortures and suffered such a death as even Jesus had not faced in the hour of His greatest agony."
 His body was torn apart and its pieces thrown into a fire.
 Some pieces were gathered by a friend and interred in a nearby place (see the Taríkh-i-Jadíd, p.
 92).

 At the time, the Báb was imprisoned in Chihríq, and was so grieved that he stopped writing or dictating for a period of six months.

 About two years after the battle of Fort Tabarsi, Abbás-Qulí Khán (the sieging general) was heard describing the battle to a prince, comparing it to the Battle of Karbala, and himself to Shimr Ibn Thil-Jawshan, who slew Imam Husayn.

-Station of Quddús
+Legacy and religious significance

+Writings

+Quddús identified himself with Jesus in his writings, and the Bábis associated him with prophecies regarding the role of Christ in Islamic eschatology.
+During his youth in Babol, Quddús was rumoured to have been born out of wedlock, and may have emphasized an identification with Christ as a defense against these rumours.

+Many of his writings focus on the corruption of the Ulama and their outdated nature in the time following the Báb's revelation.
+His writings make clear that his many thwarted attempts to engage the clerics in debate, the general dismissal of the Bábí movement by prominent theologians, the role of the mullas in whipping up violent opposition to the Bábís, and the extreme persecution and physical violence he himself had endured since 1844, had left him bitter and fiercely opposed to the entire class.
+Years of persecution led him to believe that violent self-defense was the only way that Bábís would be able to avoid being forced to recant, and by 1848 his writings include support for such action.